 a history of depression; or

-Do not use progesterone vaginal if you are pregnant, unless you are using this medicine as part of your fertility treatment.
+Do not use FIRST-Progesterone VGS 200 if you are pregnant, unless you are using this medicine as part of your fertility treatment.

 Tell your doctor if you become pregnant during treatment.
-If you are not being treated for infertility, use effective birth control to prevent pregnancy while using progesterone vaginal.
+If you are not being treated for infertility, use effective birth control to prevent pregnancy while using FIRST-Progesterone VGS 200.

 Progesterone vaginal can pass into breast milk and may harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.